CounterCultureLabs/dumpscribe/README.md

 sudo ln -s nodejs node
 ```

-Install "forever" (a node.js app that automatically auto-starts your process when it crashes):
+Install "psy" (a node.js app that automatically auto-starts your process when it crashes):

 ```
-sudo npm -g install forever
+sudo npm -g install psy
 ```

 Add a user that will be running dumpscribe (just hit enter when asked questions):